davibs22/Pascaline/README.md

 ### About:

-Pascaline is a calculator that was developed using Eletron and NodeJS.
-A calculator with a modern and attractive design, where you can switch between night and day mode.
+Pascaline is a calculator developed using Electron and NodeJS.
+With a modern and attractive design, it allows switching between day and night mode, providing a better user experience.
+In addition, its friendly and easy-to-use interface makes performing calculations simple and fast.
+With Pascaline, you can perform basic and advanced calculations, ensuring accuracy and efficiency in your daily tasks.

 ### Frameworks and Programming Languages: